pickyourtrail_logo

 1. Heritage & Modern Zones Stroll

 The Heritage area is the starting point of your visit if you want to absorb the old atmosphere — narrow streets, wind towers, souks and wooden boats.
-The Modern zone is next where you can witness the glass façades, outdoor seating and marina views in contrast.
+The Modern zone is next, where you can witness the glass façades, outdoor seating and marina views in contrast.
 The interchange of the old and the new is one of the most appealing factors of Al Seef.

 2. Abra Ride on Dubai Creek

 Aqua-taxi ride, which is an abra, across the creek will give you nice views of the waterfront, wind-tower area and boats moving.
 It is a very easy, genuine and simple way to get connected with the region's sea history.
+This is one of the best experiences to add to your Dubai tour packages

 3. Shopping & Souk Browsing

-Get into the souk stalls where you will come across spices, textiles, oud, handmade jewellery and souvenirs.
-The modern boutiques and the traditional stalls have opposite characteristics hence shopping at Al Seef is unique.
+Get into the souk stalls, where you will come across spices, textiles, oud, handmade jewellery and souvenirs.
+The modern boutiques and the traditional stalls have opposite characteristics; hence, shopping at Al Seef is unique.

 4. Dining with a View

-The two best places for eating are waterfront cafes with shaded terraces or creek-side views.
+The two best places for eating are waterfront cafes with shaded terraces or creekside views.
 If you want to taste traditional Emirati food, go to a seafood or mandi place in the heritage area; if you are looking for a modern feel, then go to a rooftop bar in the marina area.

 5. Cultural Experiences & Events